 Each thoracic vertebra has a superior costal facet, and inferior costal facet, and a costal facet on the transverse process.
 Each vertebra also has an intervertebral foramen, a vertebral foramen, a spinous process, and transverse process—all of these structures that will be discussed in more detail in one of the tutorials that we have here on Kenhub where we focus on the different thoracic and lumbar vertebrae.
 So please check that one out.

 A bit further down, we’re going to find the last set of vertebrae.
 These are the lumbar vertebrae.
 They are located between the thoracic vertebrae and this bone here that is known as the sacrum.
 And there are five lumbar vertebrae.
 That’s important point to make here, five lumbar vertebrae.

 Now, the lumbar vertebrae are numbered from L-1 to L-5, and L-5 is going to be articulating with the sacrum on a joint known as the lumbosacral joint.
-And unlike the cervical and thoracic vertebrae, these vertebrae, the lumbar vertebrae, have no transverse foramina.
-And transverse foramina are openings that you find on the transverse processes of different vertebrae, but on the lumbar vertebrae, you cannot find.
+And unlike the cervical and thoracic vertebrae, these vertebrae, the lumbar vertebrae, do not have transverse foramina.

 The next set of structures that we’re going to be talking about on this tutorial are known as the true ribs, seen here highlighted in green.
 They are true ribs because they are the first seven ribs that you find on your rib cage.
 And also important to mention that we call them true ribs because they are the only ribs that actually articulate with the sternum.